samcasm/motion_planning/readme.txt

 README:

+This projects demonstrates a robot(green triangle) that maneuvers through a series of obstacles(red polygons), avoiding any collisions, to reach the desired destination in the shortest path using Breadth First Search(BFS) graph algorithm.

+REQUIREMENTS:

+1. Gcc compiler and xlib interface installed.

+STEPS TO RUN:

 1. The program can be compiled with : g++ main.cpp helpers.cpp -L/usr/X11R6/lib -lX11

 2. The output file is generated with : ./a.out inputfile <-(pass in the inputfile here)